XShaan/quizller/README.md

 # quizller
 Simple quiz app

-Check source code to understand how to fetch data from API and use it on tkinter.
+Check source code to understand how to fetch data from API and use it with tkinter.

 Run app: ``python main.py``